 Reading, Phonics and Spellings

 Thank you for all the hard work you are doing at home with the children's reading.
 Please continue to read with them on a daily basis and try to encourage comprehension skills as well as de-coding skills in the books you share together.
-The children will be continuing with Phase 5 Phonics.
-They will be reading and writing words using their phonic knowledge but also reading and writing 'Tricky Words' which don't follow the rules.
+The children will be continuing with Phase 5 Phonics, focussing on alternative spellings.
+We will be continuing to work on the children applying their phonic skills to their writing in English.
 Common exception words will be available on our class page on the website.
 The children will have a spelling list sent home each week on a Friday, which will reflect the phonics they have learned, and they will be tested on these the following Friday.
 Please also continue to work on letter and number formation at home.

 In Maths we will be...

 Counting, reading, ordering and estimating numbers to 20 and beyond.
 The children will learn to write in numerals and words.
 They will investigate number sequences and develop their number bonds to 10/20 to enable them to solve practical problems.
 We will investigate and solve one step problems that involve addition and subtraction.
 The children will learn to recognise and name common 2D and 3D shapes.
 We will also explore positional and directional language to solve problems.